syncfusion-content/fileformat-docs/File-Formats/XlsIO/NuGet-Packages-Required.md

 </tr>
 </table>

-N> The "Syncfusion.ExcelChartToImageConverter.Wpf.nupkg" NuGet package is only supported from 4.0 .NET Framework onwards.
+N> 1.
+The "Syncfusion.ExcelChartToImageConverter.Wpf.nupkg" NuGet package is only supported from 4.0 .NET Framework onwards.
+N> 2.
+Chart to image conversion is not supported in .NET Standard.

 ## NuGet Package Installation and Uninstallation